 - Quick‑lube shops may save a few dollars and a few minutes today, but they often skip the deeper inspection that prevents expensive failures.

-- A full‑service shop like Hoover Street Auto Repair charges a little more per oil change because they use quality parts and perform real inspections, but that approach usually reduces what you spend on big repairs over the life of the vehicle.
+- A full‑service shop like Hoover Street Auto Repair charges a little more per oil change because they use quality parts and perform real inspections.
+Still, that approach usually reduces the amount you spend on major repairs over the life of the vehicle.

 Spend a little more now, save a lot later.